 Chan, “The Chinatown temple in New York has taken precautions since Shadows began to proliferate.
 There have been incidents, but the Shadows have been mostly inexperienced.
 Now that we are in San Francisco, I visit the temple here occasionally, not often.
 It is a gung fu school, not a monastery.
 Shadows are primarily concerned with priests, not students, disciples or even ordinary Masters.”

 Black, “They’re going to get serious now, tried twice to trap you, what is it, eight dead in San Francisco and five in Nebraska.
 Plus more along the way, do you keep a count?”

 “Janah probably knows, we don’t look at it as a body count thing.
 I’m guessing thirty or forty.”

 “Yeah, Chan and I were involved in a few.
 You have more efficient systems now, we used to get pretty beat up.”

 “Not sorry to see that part go away.
-Yes, we have drones and drugs, a few girls who are handy with deadly weapons,” I tell them about Valeria’s new trick.
+Yes, we have drones, laser guns, a few girls who are handy with deadly weapons,” I tell them about Valeria’s new trick.

 Black, “Hold up, she shoots electricity like Shadows shoot Qi?”

 “That’s it, unlike Qi, there’s a visible arc, like a lightning strike.”